Code of Ethics

-A "conflict of interest" may exist whenever the private interests of an employee, officer or director conflict (or even appear to conflict) in any way with the interests of the Company.
-A conflict situation can arise when an employee, officer or director takes actions or has interests that may make it difficult to perform his or her Company work objectively.
+A "conflict of interest" may exist whenever the private interests of an employee, officer or director (or the interest of a member of his or her family) conflict (or even appear to conflict) in any way with the interests of the Company.
+A conflict situation can arise when an employee, officer or director (or a member of his or her family) takes actions or has interests that may make it difficult to perform his or her Company work objectively.
 Conflicts of interest may also arise when an employee, officer or director, or a member of his or her family, receives improper personal benefits as a result of his or her position in the Company, whether received from the Company or a third party.
-Loans to, or guarantees of obligations of, employees, officers and directors and their respective family members may create conflicts of interest.
-Federal law prohibits loans to directors and executive officers.
-In addition, it is almost always a conflict of interest for a Company employee or officer to work simultaneously for a competitor, customer or supplier.
+Loans by the Company to, or guarantees by the Company of obligations of, employees, officers and directors and their respective family members may create conflicts of interest.
+Federal law prohibits loans by the Company to, or guarantees by the Company of, loans to directors and executive officers.
+In addition, it is almost always a conflict of interest for a Company employee, officer or director to work simultaneously for a competitor, customer or supplier.

 Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with a member of management or the Compliance Officer.
 Any employee, officer or director who becomes aware of a conflict or potential conflict should bring it to the attention of a supervisor, corporate officer or the Compliance Officer.

-Except as may be approved by the Board of Directors or a committee of independent directors, employees, officers and directors are prohibited from (a) taking for themselves personally opportunities that belong to the Company or are discovered through the use of corporate property, information or position; (b) using corporate property, information or position for personal gain; and (c) competing with the Company.
+Except as may be approved by the Board of Directors or a committee of independent directors, employees, officers and directors are prohibited from (a) taking for themselves personally (or for the benefit of friends or family members) opportunities that belong to the Company or are discovered through the use of corporate property, information or position; (b) using corporate property, information or position for personal gain (including gain of friends or family members); and (c) competing with the Company.

-All employees and officers, under the Confidential Information and Invention Assignment Agreement signed when they joined the Company, and all directors, must maintain the confidentiality of confidential information entrusted to them by the Company or its suppliers or customers, except when disclosure is authorized by the Company or required by laws, regulations or legal proceedings.
-As more fully described in the Confidential Information and Invention Assignment Agreement, "confidential information" includes, but is not limited to, non-public information that might be of use to competitors of the Company, or harmful to the Company or its customers if disclosed.
-Whenever feasible, employees, officers and directors should consult the General Counsel if they believe they have a legal obligation to disclose confidential information.
+All employees and officers, under the Confidential Information and Invention Assignment Agreement signed when they joined the Company, and all directors, must maintain the confidentiality of confidential information entrusted to them by the Company or its suppliers or customers or partners, except when disclosure is authorized by the Company or required by laws, regulations or legal proceedings.
+As more fully described in the Confidential Information and Invention Assignment Agreement, "confidential information" includes, but is not limited to, non-public information that might be of use to competitors of the Company, or harmful to the Company or its customers, suppliers or partners if disclosed.
+Whenever feasible, employees, officers and directors should consult the Compliance Officer or outside counsel if they believe they have a legal obligation to disclose confidential information.

-Each employee, officer and director should endeavor to deal fairly with the Company's customers, suppliers, competitors, officers and employees.
+Each employee, officer and director must deal fairly with the Company's customers, suppliers, partners, service providers, competitors, officers, employees and anyone else with whom he or she has contact in the course of performing his or her job.
 None should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
 Stealing proprietary information, misusing trade secret information that was obtained without the owner's consent, or inducing such disclosures by past or present employees of other companies is prohibited.

 The Company's policy is to comply with all applicable financial reporting and accounting regulations applicable to the Company.
 Employees, officers or directors who have concerns or complaints regarding questionable accounting or auditing practices are encouraged to promptly submit those concerns or complaints to the Audit Committee of the Board of Directors under the procedures set forth in the Company's "Whistleblower Policy," including on an anonymous and confidential basis if so desired.